Wings30306/facingthesphinx/README.md

 For the user stories, the manual testing process is as follows:
 - As a visitor, I would like to know more about the theme of the website.
 I may not know of the Sphinx and its role in mythology / fantasy, so some explanation would be nice.
-  - Simply visit the [home page](https://facing-the-sphinx.herokuapp.com) to see this.
+  - *Simply visit the [home page](https://facing-the-sphinx.herokuapp.com) to see this.*
 - As a visitor, I would like to have a look at the scoreboard to see how other players have done; it would be a good gauge to find out how difficult the game is before I play.
-  - In the navbar at the top of the page, click "View Leaderboard".
-Due to Heroku's issue with file persistency, it is possible that the leaderboard doesn't show any current scores.
+  - *In the navbar at the top of the page, click "View Leaderboard".
+Due to Heroku's issue with file persistency, it is possible that the leaderboard doesn't show any current scores.*
 - As a new player, I would like to register a username so I can play the game.
+  - *Go to the Register page.
+You can do this from the Nav Bar, the index page or the leaderboard page, all of which have links inviting visitors to sign up and play.*
+  - *First, to check that it's a required field, try leaving the Your Username field blank.
+You will be asked to "fill in this field".*
+  - *Fill in a username of your choice.
+You will be redirected to the riddles page if successful.*
+  - *To test the unique-username feature, log out (via Nav Bar) and try to register again using the same username.
+You will be told the username already exists.
+Would you like to choose another or sign in instead?*
 - As an existing player, I would like to be able to simply sign in with my existing username instead of having to make up a new one every time.
+  - *Go to the Log In page.
+You can do this from the Nav Bar, the index page or the leaderboard page, all of which have links inviting visitors to log in and play.
+Alternatively, you can use the link provided in the Register page after testing that you can't register twice with the same username.*
+  - *First, to check that it's a required field, try leaving the Your Username field blank.
+You will be asked to "fill in this field".*
+  - *Then, try to sign up with a username that's not registered yet.
+A random string of characters is generally best to avoid accidentally using someone else's username.
+You will be shown a message telling you this username is incorrect, did you want to register instead?*
+  *Lastly, log in with the username you registered earlier.
+You will be redirected to the first riddle.*
 - As a player, I would like to answer some riddles, after all that's what the game is about.
-  - Once you are registered/signed in, you will be redirected to the next question.
+  - *Once you are registered/signed in, you will be redirected to the next question.*
 - As a player, I would like to earn points for correct answers.
-  - If you don't want to answer questions yourself, you can:
+  - *If you don't want to answer questions yourself, you can:*
-    - paste in this text for a guaranteed correct answer every time: "Tomorrow, I will go to grandfather.
+    - *paste in this text for a guaranteed correct answer every time:* "Tomorrow, I will go to grandfather.
 I’ve found a different stamp with an image of fire and a needle.
 Grandma will be playing cards or sleep, so I’ll be in trouble if my breath or footsteps break the silence.
 History taught me that a knock on the keyboard is no joke.
 I can see my reflection when I feed some seeds to the spider and the snail."
-    - Simply leave the field empty or put in "test" for a "wrong answer".
+    - *Simply leave the field empty or put in "test" for a "wrong answer".*
 - As a player, I would like to know where I am in the game; how many questions are left after the one I've just answered?
-  - Every time a question is answered, the page that shows you whether you're wrong or correct will also show a countdown of the number of questions left to answer.
+  - *Every time a question is answered, the page that shows you whether you're wrong or correct will also show a countdown of the number of questions left to answer.*
 - As a player, I would like to be able to skip a question if I don't know the answer.
-  - Answer can be left open; it's not a required field.
+  - *Answer can be left open; it's not a required field.*
 - Also, if I skip a question or get the answer wrong, I would like to know the correct answer the game was expecting.
-  - The answer page will display the keyword the app was looking for.
+  - *The answer page will display the keyword the app was looking for.*
 - As a player, I would like to be able to see my current score at all times.
-  - When a player is in session, their username and score will be displayed in the header (navbar)
+  - *When a player is in session, their username and score will be displayed in the header (navbar).*
 - As a player, I would like to see where I rank on the leaderboard once I finish the game.
-  - On the answer page of the last question, the button that redirects to "Next Question" normally will redirect you to the leaderboard as well as display your score.
+  - *On the answer page of the last question, the button that redirects to "Next Question" normally will redirect you to the leaderboard as well as display your score.*

 ## Deployment

 As this project runs on Python, it was hosted on Heroku.
-To be able to run the code on Heroku, a Procfile was added, as were the Config vars for IP and PORT.
+To be able to run the code on Heroku, a Procfile was added to tell Heroku it's a Python project (web: python app.py), as were the Config vars for IP (0.0.0.0) and PORT (5000).

 To run the code locally, you can simply clone the [Github Repo](https://github.com/Wings30306/facingthesphinx/) and run it in your own editor.
 Install the depencies from the requirements file.
 There are no hidden keys in this project that would need to be added.